FROL256/vkfw/README.md

 # Aknowlegements

-We sincerely thank Huawei for the great project (YBN2019115034) during which this framework was created and for the special permittion to open source code of vkfw at early stage for the for educational purposes which we got at 10.03.2021.
+We sincerely thank Huawei for the great project (YBN2019115034) during which this framework was created and for the special permittion to open source code of vkfw at early stage for the educational purposes which we got at 10.03.2021.